gggallahad/zmyers/README.md

 `zmyers` is a basic implementation of the Myers diff algorithm written in Zig.
 The Myers diff algorithm is used to compute the shortest edit script (SES) between two sequences, identifying the minimal set of operations (`delete` and `insert`) needed to transform one sequence into another.
 This library is designed for simplicity and clarity, making it suitable for educational purposes or as a starting point for more advanced diff-based applications.

-## Features
-- Implements the classic Myers diff algorithm.
-- Returns a sequence of operations (`delete` and `insert`) without `equal` operations, focusing only on changes.

-## Limitations
-- **Basic Implementation**: This is a straightforward implementation based on the original Myers diff algorithm.
-It does not include optimizations such as grouping operations into ranges (e.g., deleting a range of characters or inserting a slice) or linear space refinements mentioned in the original paper.

 ## Based On
 This implementation is heavily inspired by the following articles by James Coglan, which provide a clear and detailed explanation of the Myers diff algorithm:
 - [The Myers Diff Algorithm — Part 1](https://blog.jcoglan.com/2017/02/12/the-myers-diff-algorithm-part-1/)